Siderite/LInQer/README.md

 **Building the solution**

 The source files have been moved to Typescript.
 Run build.bat to create the js and map files.
-Ignore the errors.